 It was the perfect solution.
 There are bunches of them you can print from the Internet, and Little Man thought it was the best thing ever to go on Pinterest with me, pick one out to print, and head out on a walk/bike ride with his very own paper and a crayon.
 He’d ride his tricycle, and I’d remind him of a few things to be looking for (and point some out when I saw them).
 Then, when we found something “on our list” (as he likes to say), he’d hop off his tricycle and scribble an X over that picture.
 We’d pick a few more things from the list to watch for, and off we’d go again.

-Walks have become so much more fun for both of us since we started doing scavenger hunts, and it’s also been a great way to take school time outside and sneak in some academic learning.
+Walks have become so much more fun for both of us since we started doing scavenger hunts, and it’s also been a great way to take “mommy school” outside and sneak in some academic learning.

 Here are five different types of scavenger hunts you can enjoy with your little ones.